pauloscalon/cantilever-wizard/README.md

 ## Setup
 To run this project, install it locally:
-    1. Copy the XML and the folder (CantileverWizard) to %appdata%\Ansys\v232\ACT\extensions.
+* Copy the XML and the folder (CantileverWizard) to %appdata%\Ansys\v232\ACT\extensions.
-    2. Load the extension:
+* Load the extension:
-      a.
-Click on ACT Start Page in Ansys Workbench
+	* Click on ACT Start Page in Ansys Workbench
-      b.
-Click on Extension Manager and enable it by clicking on it
+ 	* Click on Extension Manager and enable it by clicking on it
-      c.
-Return to the ACT Start Page, select "Launch Wizards" and click on CantileverBeam
+ 	* Return to the ACT Start Page, select "Launch Wizards" and click on CantileverBeam
-    5. Follow the steps
+* Follow the steps
--->

 ```
 $ cd ../lorem